What is Retro_Vision ?

 Here's a list with every score and their meaning for further clarification:

-Not a masterpiece, and very far from mediocrity.
-They aren't the greatest thing, but they still have high chances of being an enjoyable experience for many people.
-The games that are totally worth checking out, so look out for those if you want to know when a game is good and well worth your time.
+Not a masterpiece, and far from mediocrity.
+Even though not the greatest thing ever, they still have high chances of being an enjoyable experience for many of those who give it a chance to show itself.
+These are the titles totally worth checking out, so look for scores above this mark if you want to know when a game is good and likely to turn out to be well worth your time.

 Superior is reserved for game that get many things done right, playing through it is usually a really nice and fun experience, and they're also highly memorable thanks to their numerous qualities.
 These are overall great games that delivered a lot seeing from the bigger picture, yet left some to be desired, showing to still have room for minor tweaks and improvements.